Free and Cheap Things to Do in New Orleans

 As if that weren’t good enough, paying customers are also granted admission to the Carousel Gardens Amusement Park for free!
 City Park itself is a great place to bring your kids for free activities.

 There are a lot of fun and free events you can enjoy after dark in New Orleans.
 As a matter of fact, we’ve already covered a lot of these opportunities in the sections above.
-In addition to learning how to swing dance, enjoying live comedy, and eating some delicious oysters, you can also partake in one of the following activities.

 This is one of the most interesting locations on Frenchmen Street.
 Known colloquially as the Art Garage, this market welcomes artists who wish to sell their work.
 They also host several events and art shows at various times throughout the years.
 Needless to say, it’s free to visit and look around!